Gray-SS/PokeSharp/README.md

-# PokéSharp (Educational Purpose Only)
+# PokéSharp

-> This project is a **non-commercial, educational clone** of the original Pokémon games, developed purely to demonstrate how such a game can be implemented from scratch using C#.
+> This project is a **non-commercial, educational clone** of the original Pokémon games, developed purely to demonstrate how such a game can be implemented from scratch using C#. pls Nintendo don't sue me.

+If you'd like to be kept informed of the project's progress, please feel free to join the newly-created discord: https://discord.gg/8zhqU4EjG2

 ## Purpose

 This project wasn't originally intended for the public and its main aim was to teach me how to develop and finish a project from start to finish, as I often tend not to finish what I start.
 I set myself the rather crazy challenge of recreating a clone of the Pokémon game in 48 hours of pure work, and I think I can consider that I succeeded in this challenge.

 Today I've decided to publish the repository in order to share with you a project I'm quite proud of and to allow the community to potentially learn from it.
 But as you can imagine, we can't reach the moon in 48 hours of work, which is why there's still a lot of work to do.

-For the future of this project, I'd like to create an active community that will help me and enable me to create a stable project that will aim to understand and learn how to make a similar project.

-> pls Nintendo don't sue me.
+---

+## Little disclaimer

+This project:
+- Is **strictly for educational use**
+- **Is not for sale or monetized** in any way
+- Will **never be used in a commercial context**

 It is **not affiliated with Nintendo, Game Freak, or The Pokémon Company**, and is not intended for commercial distribution or public gameplay.

-For the moment, none of the game's assets are hosted on the repository in order to avoid any copyright problems.
+None of the game's assets are hosted on the repository in order to avoid any copyright problems.
+This will prevent you from building & running the project on your local machine.
 See the Getting Started section for further informations

+If you are a rights holder and have any concerns, please [open an issue](https://github.com/) or contact me directly.

 ---

+## What will PokeSharp become in the future?

+PokeSharp's ambition is to become an open-source educational resource for learning how to create a Pokémon-like game engine from scratch, in C# with Monogame.

+Whether you've never contributed to an open-source project before or are already experienced in the field, PokeSharp has been designed as a collaborative project in which everyone can participate.

 ## Screenshots